Tutorials | 19/10/2023 |

-Discover how AR Code enables users to effortlessly upload and render photogrammetric scans of their creations in augmented reality, sharing them through AR QR Codes for an immersive experience.
+Discover how AR Code enables users to easily upload and render photogrammetric scans of their creations in augmented reality, and share them through AR QR Codes for an immersive experience.

 Understanding Photogrammetric 3D Scans

 Photogrammetry is a technique for capturing 3D representations of objects or environments using photographs.
-To create a photogrammetric scan, take photographs of the subject from multiple angles, ideally using a video that covers the entire object.
-A minimum of 200 photos is recommended for accurate results.
+To create a photogrammetric scan, take photographs of the subject from multiple angles, ideally using video to cover the entire object.
+It is recommended to have a minimum of 200 photos for accurate results.
 The 3D reconstruction software then processes these images to create a detailed model.

 Integrating Photogrammetry with Augmented Reality

 Augmented reality technology enables users to interact with digital content in their physical environment.
-Commonly used on smartphones, AR can also be experienced through specialized AR glasses and wearables.
+It is commonly used on smartphones, but can also be experienced through specialized AR glasses and other wearables.
 AR overlays digital content such as 3D models, text, or videos onto the user's view of the real world, seamlessly integrating digital elements into the physical environment.

 AR Code's innovative web service allows you to easily display photogrammetric models in an augmented reality environment.
 In just a few steps, you can create an AR QR Code to anchor your 3D photogrammetry within the real world.

-Utilizing AR Code Service to Upload Your Photogrammetry
+Utilizing the AR Code Service to Upload Your Photogrammetry

 AR Code is a powerful SaaS platform that enables you to upload your 3D files and easily anchor them to AR QR Codes.
 Manage your various AR experiences on the platform, which provides valuable statistics and unique features for 3D creation or scan tracking.